-Avalanches are a natural phenomenon which may occur during any season on the trail.
-Extreme avalanche conditions often exist between Sheep Camp and Deep Lake, and in Moose Creek Canyon.
-Campgrounds may be unsafe.
-Extreme avalanche conditions can also develop elsewhere in the park given the right set of conditions ie. slope, terrain, weather, and snow pack composition.
+Avalanche conditions currently exist north of Pleasant Camp.
+Avalanches can also develop elsewhere in the park given the right set of conditions ie. slope, terrain, weather, and snow pack composition.
 When travelling through avalanche terrain, you need to be capable of identifying and assessing avalanche hazards.
 You need to be knowledgeable about route finding, avalanche safety and rescue in mountainous terrain.
 You should be properly equipped with shovels, avalanche transceivers, and probes.
+Travel early, at first light, to avoid afternoon post-holing and increased hazard for avalanche due to solar heating of the snow pack.
 Choose your route and campsite locations carefully to avoid unstable slopes and hazardous avalanche terrain areas.

 BE PREPARED.
 NEVER TRAVEL ALONE.